lucaKnobloch/FakeNewsOfTheDay/README.md

     After building these 3 containers they are usable with a docker-compose command in the root directory `docker-compose-local up`

-### Furhter pulled containers
+### Further pulled containers

 Either if the pulled containers or the local containers are used the docker-compose file will pull the following containers:

 4. Container News scrawler
     is pulled from uhhlt/newscrawler